cinqict/techblog/content/post/eric/jenkinsdocker.md

 ```

 ## Remove Credentials
-As a second step we do not want to login upon each restart, so we need to remove the required default credentials.
+As a second step we don't want to login upon each restart, so we need to remove the required default credentials.
 This is done with a small Groovy script which can be added to the `init.groovy.d` directory.
 All Groovy files in this directory will be executed during startup.

 Created the file: `init.groovy.d/disable-securit.groovy`